projectchrono/chrono/doxygen/documentation/manual/rigid_bodies.md

 # Other bodies   {#manual_otherbodies}

 There are other classes inherited from ChBody.
 Those are specializations that introduce additional features.
-In the following we list the most relevant.
+In the following we list the most relevant:

 ## Conveyor belt